 Now you have got a red arrow following the chosen object in the video religiously.
 Adding an arrow in iMovie is a complicated task that many beginners cannot manage to ace.
 Below we have another easier way to add an arrow to your video.

-An Easier Way to Add Arrows to Video
+Part 2 An Easier Way to Add Arrows to Video with iMove Alternative Online

 The better simpler alternative to iMovie is FlexClip.
 It is a professional video editor that offers numerous arrow animations that are extremely easy to use.
 You can add the arrows directly to your video.
 Plus, the other exciting editing features allow you to level up your work like no other.